Odd One Out

 the real world

 Deductive reasoning tasks like Odd One Out are common in classic intelligence tests, and are analogous to many real-world situations.
 Every time you figure out what is true based on a set of facts, you are using deductive reasoning.
 Doing well at Odd One Out requires a healthy brain, and cardiovascular fitness has been linked with performance.
-However, Odd One Out may be a bit more resilient to short-term disruptions, like getting less sleep, compared to other tests.#getstarted
+However, Odd One Out may be a bit more resilient to short-term disruptions, like getting less sleep, compared to other tasks.#getstarted